H4zelcord/Carrera/README.md

 Everything related to 2nd year.

 ###### Diario
 Every daily notes taken in said year.
+It also comes with 2 folders naming each semester

+###### Capturas
+As its name suggests, it holds every screenshot used in the .md notes. anything captured between "![[]]".